OpenBazaar/openbazaar-go/README.md

 ## Usage

-You can run the server with `go run openbazaard.go start`
+You can run the server with `go run cli/openbazaard.go start`

 ### Options
 ```